codyduval/codyduval.github.io/_drafts/2014-12-11-unpacking-tmux-layouts-part-2.md

 ---
 layout:     post
-title:      "Unpacking Tmux Layouts, Part 1"
+title:      "Unpacking Tmux Layouts, Part 2"
-date:       2014-12-08
+date:       2014-12-11
-summary:    "A dive into the Tmux source to understand how it draws custom layouts.
-In Part 1, decoding the layout config string!"
+summary:    "Building a better API for building custom layouts in Tmux.
+In Part 2, re-building the layout string in Ruby!"
 categories: tmux
 ---
-I'm a huge fan of Tmux + Vim when developing in the terminal (if you're not familiar with Tmux, [Daniel Miessler](http://danielmiessler.com/study/tmux/) has a great tutorial on the basics).
-One of Tmux's best features is its ability to split your screen in multiple "panes", each running it's own bash instance.
-This allows you to develop in one pane while running a REPL and your tests in another, all without jumping between tabs or windows.

-As much as I love Tmux, getting window splits set up for a new session is really clunky, so I set out to write a plug-in to make split set up simpler and more intuitive.
+In [Part 1](), we dove into the Tmux C source code to divine the magical meanings behind each token in the Tmux custom-layout config string.
+As a refresher, here's what a config string looks like for a window split into 4 panes:

+{% highlight bash %}
+➜  ~  tmux list-windows
+1: zsh (3 panes) [178x51] [layout d5d2,178x51,0,0[178x25,0,0{89x25,0,0,26,88x25,90,0,27},178x25,0,26,28]] @12 (active)
+➜  ~
+{% endhighlight %}

+Our goal is to build a

 ###Custom Layouts
 Out of the box, Tmux comes with 5 preset layouts for splitting up your screen: